Deforming elephants of Q-Fano threefolds: Non-isolated case

 \section{Non-isolated case}

-If $D \in |{-}K_X|$ has non-isolated singularities, the deformation of singularities gets complicated and we do not know the answer for Conjecture \ref{simulqsmconj}.
+If every member of $|{-}K_X|$ has non-isolated singularities, the deformation of singularities gets complicated and we do not know the answer for Conjecture \ref{simulqsmconj}.
 However, we can reduce the problem to certain local setting as follows.

 \begin{thm} Let $X$ be a $\mathbb{Q}$-Fano $3$-fold.
 Assume that there exists a reduced member $D \in |{-}K_X|$ such that $C:= \Sing D$ is non-isolated.
 Let $U_C$ be an analytic neighborhood of $C$ and $D_C := D \cap U_C$.
 Assume also that there exists a deformation $(\mathcal{U}_C, \mathcal{D}_C) \rightarrow \Delta^1$ such that $\mathcal{D}_{C,t}$ has only isolated singularities for $0 \neq t \in \Delta^1$.